A Tutorial on Thompson Sampling: Nonstationary Systems

 To model nonstationary model parameters, we can use the following alternative:

 This generalizes the formula provided earlier for the Bernoulli bandit case.
 Again, $\gamma$ controls the rate at which uncertainty is injected.
-The modified version of Algorithm \ref{alg:BernoulliTS}, which we refer to as {\it nonstationary Thompson sampling}, takes $\gamma$ and $\overline{p}$ as additional arguments and replaces the distribution update formula.
+The modified version of Algorithm \ref{alg:BernoulliTS}, which we refer to as {\it nonstationary TS}, takes $\gamma$ and $\overline{p}$ as additional arguments and replaces the distribution update formula.

-Figure \ref{fig:nonstationary-TS} illustrates potential benefits of nonstationary Thompson sampling when dealing with a nonstationairy Bernoulli bandit problem.
+Figure \ref{fig:nonstationary-TS} illustrates potential benefits of nonstationary TS when dealing with a nonstationairy Bernoulli bandit problem.
 In these simulations, belief distributions evolve according to Equation (\ref{eq:nonstationary-bernoulli-bandit}).
 The prior and stationary distributions are specified by $\alpha = \overline{\alpha} = \beta = \overline{\beta} = 1$.
 The decay rate is $\gamma = 0.01$.
 Each plotted point represents an average over 10,000 independent simulations.
 Regret here is defined by $\text{regret}_t(\theta_t) = \max_k \theta_{t,k} - \theta_{t,x_t}$.
-While nonstationary Thompson sampling updates its belief distribution in a manner consistent with the underlying system, Thompson sampling pretends that the success probabilities are constant over time and updates its beliefs accordingly.
-As the system drifts over time, Thompson sampling becomes less effective, while nonstationary Thompson sampling retains reasonable performance.
+While nonstationary TS updates its belief distribution in a manner consistent with the underlying system, TS pretends that the success probabilities are constant over time and updates its beliefs accordingly.
+As the system drifts over time, TS becomes less effective, while nonstationary TS retains reasonable performance.
 Note, however, that due to nonstationarity, no algorithm can promise regret that vanishes with time.